Democrats Have The Wind At Their Backs, But Can They Capitalize?

 All of the poll average aggregators show Democrats with a consistent advantage on this question this year.
 FiveThirtyEight has Democrats at +6.9 points, RealClearPolitics +6.6 and Huffington Post's Pollster also +6.6.

-But before Democrats get too far ahead of themselves here and think they're a shoo-in, in 2006, Democrats had an 11.5-percentage-point advantage in the polls and finished with about an 8-point advantage in the actual results on Election Night nationally, according to the RealClearPolitics average that year.
+But before Democrats get too far ahead of themselves here and think they're a shoo-in, in 2006, Democrats had an 11.5-percentage-point advantage in the polls and finished with about an 8-point advantage in the actual results on election night nationally, according to the RealClearPolitics average that year.

 And Democrats had a more even playing field.
 Republican gerrymandering has insulated many GOP congressional candidates from competitive races.